-Talk with your health care provider about using ice packs and pain medication before and after you exercise.
+Talk with your healthcare provider about using ice packs and pain medicine before and after you exercise.

 Taking good care of yourself by keeping a healthy weight and exercising every day helps to prevent joint problems and helps you stay healthy.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |